-A common long-term portfolio structure is the core and satellite portfolio, which is set up just how it sounds: Select a "core," such as one of the best S&P 500 Index funds.
+A common long-term portfolio structure is the core and satellite portfolio, which is set up just how it sounds.
+Select a "core," such as one of the best S&P 500 Index funds.
 This will make up the largest portion of the portfolio.
 The other funds in the portfolio with each make up a smaller percentage.
 These are the "satellites."
 The primary objective of this portfolio design is to reduce risk through diversification (putting your eggs in different baskets) while outperforming (obtaining higher returns than) a standard benchmark for performance, such as the S&P 500 Index.

-In summary, a Core and Satellite portfolio will hopefully achieve above-average returns with below-average risk for the investor.
+In summary, a core and satellite portfolio will hopefully achieve above-average returns with below-average risk for the investor.

 Rebalance Your Portfolio

 Re-balancing a portfolio of mutual funds is simply the act of returning your current investment allocations back to the original investment allocations.
 Therefore re-balancing will require buying and/or selling shares of some or all of your mutual funds to bring the allocation percentages back into balance.
-For example, if your lazy portfolio consists of 4 mutual funds, allocated to 25% each, you would place the appropriate buy and sell trades to return back to these allocations on a preplanned, periodic basis.
+For example, if your lazy portfolio consists of four mutual funds, allocated to 25% each, you would place the appropriate buy and sell trades to return back to these allocations on a preplanned, periodic basis.

 In different words, re-balancing is an important maintenance aspect of building a portfolio of mutual funds, just as an oil change or tune-up is to the ongoing maintenance of your car.
 In some cases, you may be able to set up an "automatic" re-balance.
 Either way, you should do this once per year.
 More than this is not really necessary.
-Just pick a date, such as your birthday or New Year's Day or something memorable and re-balance!
+Just pick a date, such as your birthday or New Year's Day or something memorable and re-balance.

 Use One of the Best Lazy Portfolio Examples